ethereum/EIPs/EIPS/eip-pbmrc1.md

         // Metadata URI for ERC-1155 display purposes. string uri;

-        // OPTIONAL: Indicates if the PBM token can be transferred from the user's wallet. bool isTransferable;
+        // OPTIONAL: Indicates if the PBM token can be transferred to a non merchant wallet. bool isTransferable;

-        // OPTIONAL: Determines whether the PBM will be burned upon expiry, under certain conditions, or at the owner's discretion, preventing wallets from assuming the PBM's permanent presence in a user's wallet. bool burnable;
+        // OPTIONAL: Determines whether the PBM will be burned or revoked upon expiry, under certain predefined conditions, or at the owner's discretion. bool burnable;

         // OPTIONAL: Number of decimal places for the token.